-Summer 2023 will include one to two weeks of paid staff training, followed by two three-week session ending on Aug.
-6.
+This role will include one to two weeks of paid staff training, followed by two three-week camp sessions.

 - Lead and mentor a cabin group for each camp session, living in community with campers as they adjust to camp life and help them achieve their personal best.

 - Teach Interest Groups, organize and plan small group conversations, and lead or participate in Night’s Doings when assigned.